VickiPol/Spec2Class/README.md

 c.
 Input description
 --------------------

 The model’s input should be in a tabular format and saved in a .pkl (pickle) format.
-Each row in the input dataframe should represent one \*\*positive\*\* LC-MS/MS spectrum.
+Each row in the input dataframe should represent one **positive** LC-MS/MS spectrum.
 The dataframe can contain different metadata columns, but should contain the following mandatory columns:
-1.‘mz’ – array of m/z values for each row
+1.**‘mz’** – array of m/z values for each row
-2.‘Intensity’ – array of corresponding relative intensities
+2.**‘Intensity’** – array of corresponding relative intensities
-3.‘DB.’ – spectrum identifier
+3.**‘DB.’** – spectrum identifier
 If information about the exact mass of the parent ion exsists, name this field 'ExactMass'.
 See example: mona\_100\_spec.pkl